RocmFang/DistGER/README.md

 - [MKL 2022.0.2](https://software.intel.com/en-us/mkl)

 # Dataset
-The evaliated dataset Youtube and LiveJournal are prepraed in the "dataset" directory.
+The evaluated dataset Youtube and LiveJournal are prepraed in the "dataset" directory.
 Since the the space limited of the repository, the other dataset [Twitter](https://law.di.unimi.it/datasets.php), [Com-Orkut](https://snap.stanford.edu/) and [Flickr](http://datasets.syr.edu/pages/datasets.html) can be found in its open resource.